This is a guest post written by Hailey Oliff, SoMe’s 2013 summer intern. Hailey will be attending Washington University in St. Louis in the fall.

-Madhavi Rao and Aalap Shah, SoMe’s Co-Founders, have been nothing but supportive.
-They’ve been transparent and constructive when describing how all of the work I put in over the summer had a positive impact on business development and service distribution.
+Madhavi Rao, SoMe’s Founder, has been nothing but supportive.
+She’s been transparent and constructive when describing how all of the work I put in over the summer had a positive impact on business development and service distribution.
 The rest of the SoMe team has been just as supportive and helpful throughout this learning experience.
 They treat me as an equal, except when the subject of college comes up (they are all super jealous!)
 I appreciate all of their advice, be it the number of hashtags per tweet or whether or not to join a sorority.

 Riding to work on the CTA with commuters, and working alongside business professionals, has really made me feel like an adult.
 I think it’s going to help with this “maturity thing” when I leave for college next week.

 In addition to learning social media I have gained some wisdom of my own: